lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

  downloads all the relevant logs into an archive with the necessary metadata, processes the logs, generates a report with the plots and sends that report to a Slack channel.

-When running experiments, make sure to not only collect log data and traces, but also the experiment's metadata.
+When running experiments, make sure to not only collect log data and traces but also the experiment's metadata.
 Common bits of metadata that I tend to record include a timestamp for when I triggered the experiment , the timestamps for the individual experiment runs and repetitions, the relevant git commit IDs, metadata about the environment (e.g., VM sizes, cluster information) and all the parameter combinations that were run.